Skip to main content

 Heterogeneous Data

-One of symlik’s strengths is handling mixed observation types - exactly what you need for reliability analysis with censored data:
+One of symlik’s strengths is handling mixed observation types, which is exactly what you need for reliability analysis with censored data:

 from symlik import ContributionModel